connorjnel/ztm-python-dev/18-python-machine-learning/python-machine-learning.md

 ## Machine Learning

 - Teaching a computer to recognise something.
 - Recognise a snake - Give a hundred images with snakes, tell computer all the images have a snake, now write a function/model to recognise snakes.
 Theoretically the more images/examples I give, the more refined the model becomes.
-Need to make sure the input is good, bad input equals bad output, bad input will create a bad model0
+Need to make sure the input is good, bad input equals bad output, bad input will create a bad model